Johan Walem

 Johan Walem (born 1 February 1972) is a Belgian football manager and former player.
-He previously worked as head coach of the Kortrijk.
 Walem was considered one of the best Belgian midfielders of his generation.
-He gained 36 caps for the national team, scoring two goals.
+He gained 36 caps for the national team, scoring two goals, of which one at the 2002 World Cup in Japan and South Korea.
+After his playing career, he worked as head coach of Kortrijk, the Cyprus national team and the Anderlecht women's football team.